-Key audit mattersHow the matter was addressed in our auditTrade receivables:

-As at 30 September 2021, the balance of trade receivables amounted to SR 275 million (2020: SR 336 million).
+Key audit matters How the matter was addressed in our audit ade receivables As at 30 September 2022, the balance of trade receivables amounted to SR 352 million (2021: SR 275 million).
 Trade receivables are recorded net of the expected impairment losses.
 The Group has adopted IFRS 9 - Financial Instruments and the 'Expected Credit Losses' model, which requires the use of significant judgements related to the impact of the changes in the economic factors on the expected credit losses models.
 Accordingly, we have considered this matter as a key audit matter.

-The audit procedures we performed included, among other things, based on our judgement, the following:

-- Obtaining an understanding of the revenue recognition, trade receivables and the calculation of the expected credit losses processes considering the relevant accounting standards and assessing the appropriateness of the accounting policies used. - Testing the design and implementation of the internal controls related to trade receivables balances and the follow up on the collection of these balances. - Selecting a sample from the trade receivables, and requested sending balance confirmations to verify the correctness of the balances at year end, and for customers where no confirmations were received, we performed alternative audit procedures including vouching of the supporting documents and the follow up on subsequent collections for the selected samples. - Reviewing the expected credit losses study prepared by management and the adequacy of the provision formed. - Evaluating the basis used by management in determining the expected credit losses and their reasonableness.
-Involving our specialists to review the methods used by management compared to what is generally accepted. - Evaluating the assumptions, approach and judgements used by management in the expected credit losses model. - Assessing the adequacy of disclosures included by management in the consolidated financial statements.
+The audit procedures we performed included, among other things, based on our judgement, the following: Obtaining an understanding of the revenue recognition, trade receivables and the calculation of the expected credit losses processes considering the relevant accounting standards and assessing the appropriateness of the accounting policies used.
+Testing the design and implementation of the internal controls related to trade receivables balances and the follow up on the collection of these balances.
+Selecting a sample from the trade receivables, and requested sending balance confirmations to verify the correctness of the balances at year end, and for customers where no confirmations were received, we performed alternative audit procedures including vouching of the supporting documents and the follow up on subsequent collections for the selected samples.
+Reviewing the expected credit losses study prepared by management and the adequacy of the provision formed.
+Evaluating the basis used by management in determining the expected credit losses and their reasonableness.
+Involving our specialists to review the methods used by management compared to what is generally accepted.
+Evaluating the adequacy of disclosures included by management in the consolidated financial statements.